Tongxin Jishu Shiyan

-Tongxin Jishu Shiyan (TJS, 通信技术试验 (Tōngxìn Jìshù Shìyàn, communication technology test)) is a Chinese military satellite program operating in geostationary orbit (GEO).
-TJS satellites are manufactured by the China Academy of Space Technology (CAST) and launched from Xichang Satellite Launch Center (XSLC) in China's southern Sichuan Province.
+TJS, 通信技术试验 (Tōngxìn Jìshù Shìyàn, communication technology test)) is a Chinese military satellite program operating in geostationary orbit (GEO).
+TJS satellites are manufactured by the Shanghai Academy of Spaceflight Technology (SAST) and launched from Xichang Satellite Launch Center (XSLC) in China's southern Sichuan Province.
 TJS is likely the cover name for multiple geostationary military satellite programs and should not be confused with the similarly named Shiyan satellite program.

 Unlike traditional, non-military satellites where the Chinese government announces the satellite's name, mission, platform, launch vehicle, and launch site in advance, with TJS satellites the Chinese government announces airspace closures the day before and makes vague statements on the satellite's purpose after the launch.

 Although the true purpose of TJS satellites remains classified, satellite observers speculate these satellites provide early warning and signals intelligence (SIGINT) for the Chinese People's Liberation Army (PLA).

 Classes

 Satellites under the Tongxin Jishu Shiyan cover appear to compose three separate classes, all in geostationary orbit and performing a military or intelligence mission.
 These include the purported Qianshao-3 SIGINT class, the Huoyan-1 early warning class, and an unknown class for TJS-3 and its subsatellite.